Adenomyosis Diagnosis and Treatment

 Adenomyosis vs. Endometriosis

 Both adenomyosis and endometriosis are conditions relating to the abnormal growth of endometrial tissues, and they cause similar symptoms.
 For patients with adenomyosis, this tissue grows into the muscular wall of the uterus.
 For patients with endometriosis, the same tissues grow on the outside of the uterus, rather than inside.
 Our physicians will help determine which type of abnormal tissue growth is causing your symptoms.
 Patients with one of these conditions often have the other, as well.
+For more information, check out our page on endometriosis and the risk of infertility.

 Adenomyomas Tumors vs. Diffuse Adenomyosis

 Adenomyosis can develop as several small tumors, called adenomyomas.
-In other cases, this excess endrometrial tissue will diffuse more widely throughout the uterine muscle.
+In other cases, this excess endometrial tissue will diffuse more widely throughout the uterine muscle.
 Both types of adenomyosis damage the uterine muscles, which can lead to miscarriage and difficulty becoming pregnant.

 The goal of adenomyosis treatment is to reduce painful symptoms and increase chances of fertility through the use of medications or surgery.
 There is no true cure for adenomyosis, other than hysterectomy, in which the uterus is completely removed.
+While there's no cure, there are a wide variety of adenomyosis treatment options that can boost your chances of becoming pregnant and mitigate symptoms.

 At Arizona Associates for Reproductive Health, we will recommend prescription or anti-inflammatory medications to help reduce swelling and pain.
 We may also provide hormone therapy, which can regulate heavy bleeding and balance excessive estrogen, which may slow the spread of adenomyosis.

 Ablation therapy, in which some excess tissues are surgically removed, can be a solution in some cases.
-These treatments are recommended when a patient still has enough healthy uterine tissue to possibly support a pregnancy.
+These treatments for adenomyosis are recommended when a patient still has enough healthy uterine tissue to possibly support a pregnancy.
 Women whose adenomyosis has spread extensively may want to consider some alternatives, such as using a surrogate carrier.
 We can help you explore these options and determine what is best for you.

 Adenomyosis can be painful and especially troubling for hopeful parents.
 We are here to help you determine how to realize your dreams of parenthood in spite of this condition.
 Contact Arizona Associates for Reproductive Health today to learn more.